alstat/QuranTree.jl/docs/src/man/nlp.md

 ```

 ### Data Preprocessing
-To start with, we first clean the data by removing the Disconnected Letters such as الٓمٓ, الٓمٓصٓ, among others.
+To start with, we first clean the data by removing the Disconnected Letters such as الٓمٓ ,الٓمٓصٓ, among others.
 This is done as follows:
 ```@repl abc
 crpstbl = filter(t -> !isfeature(parse(Features, t.features), DisconnectedLetters), crpsdata.data)
 ```